 A coherent text can be described as a text where the information is organised and connected together into a logically-connected unit with cohesive devices joining the parts, so that the text makes sense.

 One important cohesive device is the topic sentence.
 This is the sentence which introduces the subject of the text and usually occurs at the beginning of the text.
-(Open this link and scroll down to the table for information on how to organise a text.)

 The continuity and organisation of the information is also an important factor in constructing a coherent text.